martinwalsh/mk/README.md

 GNU make, named `mk`.

-[GNU Make](https://www.gnu.org/software/make/) is a widely used command-line tool for automating routine tasks from instructions defined in a `Makefile`.
+[GNU Make](https://www.gnu.org/software/make/) is a widely used command-line tool for automating routine tasks with instructions defined in a `Makefile`.
 It was designed to manage software in compiled languages, like C or C++, allowing the efficient handling of dependencies between source files and avoiding unnecessary compilation.